OJ Simpson told Nicole Brown ‘I’ll kill you and get away with it’ before murders, Caitlyn Jenner claims - NewsBreak

 Jenner, 72, who was once married to Brown’s best friend Kris Jenner, made the allegation during an appearance on “Big Brother VIP” in Australia.

 “Obviously he did it and he got away with it,” recalled Jenner, who said she was at Brown’s house two days before the murder.
 “At one point he even told Nicole, ‘I’ll kill you and get away with it, because I’m O.J.
-Simpson.'”OJ Simpson still fighting against orders to pay $60M for Goldman deaths, lawyer says
+Simpson.'”Mayoral races could be huge milestones for Asian Americans

 Caitlyn Jenner claimed Nicole Brown told Kris Jenner about the threat before she and her friend Ron Goldman, 25, were found stabbed to death shortly after midnight on June 13, 1994.